Call Today 914-530-3070

-Force Majeure Clauses Because of COVID-19
+Force Majeure Clauses Because of Covid-19

 Businesses across the globe have experienced unprecedented interruptions and closures as a result of the COVID-19 pandemic and government responses to curb its spread.
 As a result, many businesses and individuals are finding it difficult to perform their contractual obligations to each other.